 Keep reading and we will cover the calories and nutrition for these guys as well as the cooking instructions.

-Costco Brats Calories, Nutrition and Ingredients
+Costco Brats Calories and Nutrition

 Let’s take a closer look at what you get with this package of sausages.